Kthyeon/KAIST-AI-NeurIPS2019-MicroNet-2nd-place-solution/README.md

 #### i) [SE Block](https://arxiv.org/abs/1709.01507) [Hu et al., 2017]

-At output of each block in our model, we add SE block.
-Original SE block consists of two fully-connected layer.
-These two fully-connected layer produces per-channel information followed by sigmoid function.
-Then, these values are multiplied to original input features to SE block.
-In our network, we make SE block using two 1 x 1 convolution layer which is essentially same as fully-connected layer.
+We attach the Squeeze-and-Excitation (SE) block at the end of the each block in network.
+Normalizing the input only with batch normalization is a bit hard, but with SE block, it plays a role as scaling factor of covariate shift.

 #### ii) [Inverted Residual Block](https://arxiv.org/abs/1801.04381) [Sandler et al., 2018]

 Inverted residual block was first introduced in MobileNetV2 model.
-Original residual block was bottleneck block, which reduces number of channels in input feature map and recover this channel at the output of block.
-MobileNetV2 change this structure by expanding the number of channel in bottleneck layer, hence called inverted residual block.
 This block becomes basic structure of following networks such as [MnasNet](http://arxiv.org/abs/1807.11626), [EfficientNet](http://arxiv.org/abs/1905.11946), [MobileNetV3](https://arxiv.org/abs/1905.02244).

-Our network is based on EfficientNet architecture, so our model, of course, follows inverted residual block structure.
+Our network is based on MobileNetV3 architecture, so our model, of course, follows inverted residual block structure.

 #### iii) [HSwish activation](https://arxiv.org/abs/1905.02244) [Howard et al., 2019]